rayhanrashed/rayhanrashed.github.io/index.md

 layout: home
 ---

-## Will be applying for PhD positions starting in Fall 2024!
+## Looking for PhD positions starting in Fall 2024!

-I am a lecturer at the [Computer Science Department][cs] at [Bangladesh University of Engineering & Technology (BUET)][buet].
-I was fortunate enough to be advised by [A.B.M.
-Alim Al Islam][razi] during my bachelors at the same institution (BUET).
-Currently, I am also a research associate to [Syed Ishtiaque Ahmed][ishtiaque] at [University of Toronto][toronto].
-In my research I employ my designing, prototyping, and coding skills to **iteratively design and build** effective [technology for **communities at margins**][dakter_bari].
-I also employ my training on mixed method to understand the (often unintended) ways end-users [contextually interact with technological interventions][uber] and [second-hand][second]/broken devices.
+I am a lecturer at the [CS Department][cs] at [Bangladesh University of Engineering & Technology (BUET)][buet].
+I've graduated from this department in 2021 with a 3.94 GPA securing the 2nd position in my class.
+My academic path was greatly influenced by [Dr. A.B.M.
+Alim Al Islam][razi], who advised my bachelor's thesis.
+Currently, I am working as a remote research engineer at the Saudi Data & AI Authority (SDAIA) working at large scale deployment of human-centered AI systems.
+Previously, I had the invaluable opportunity to be mentored by and collaborate closely with [Dr. Ishtiaque Ahmed][ishtiaque] at the [University of Toronto][toronto].

-1. My broader interest encompassing civic technology & Internet, ICTD, social computing, and psychology
-2. Five years experience working for an environmental organisation and  knowledge of Sustainability, and
-3. My research training
+My broader interest lies at the intersection of social computing, participatory & responsible AI, civic technology, and policy.
+I also explore how to design, use, and build technologies for communities at the margins.

-intersect at the academic work I do.
+I also have experience working with an environmental organisation.
+My knowledge of sustainable development, design, technical skills intersect at the work I do.
 I love working with people.
 I have **surveyed** more than 2000 people, **interviewed** more than 120 people, and conducted **quantitative and qualitative analyses** of survey, interview, and technology usage data.

-**PS:** My first name pronunciation is more like "**Roy-han**"
+**PS:** My first name pronunciation is more like "**Raye-haan**"

 [cs]: https://cse.buet.ac.bd/
 [buet]: https://www.buet.ac.bd/